sbarwe/node-red-contrib-contextbrowser/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-contextbrowser.png)](https://nodei.co/npm/node-red-contrib-contextbrowser/)

 ## Version 0.0.4
 * Getting context keys is supported starting with Node-RED 0.17.
-Publishing to flows.node-red.org now.
 * ignoring keys starting with underscore (e.g. _myprivateVar)
 * you can open the context in a dedicated browser window
 * fix: correct size of tabs
+* removed node-red-contrib-config from example

 ## Version 0.0.3
 * changed timestamp of context refresh from ticks to locale string